levidaniel96/peerRTF/README.md

 the code will create a model, train him and save it in the models folder.

-for evaluation, run the following command:
+## Evaluation

 ```bash
 cd evaluation
 python evaluation.py
 ```
-in the evaluation the code create new noisy examples and estimate the RTFs using the GEVD. then we connect the estimated RTFs to the graphs by KNN algorithm. then we use the trained model to estimate the robust RTFs. after that, we use the estimated RTFs to estimate the speech signal using the MVDR beamformer. and finally, we calculate the SNR, STOI,ESTOI and DNSMOS scores for the estimated speech signal.
+During the evaluation, the code creates new noisy examples and estimates the RTFs using the GEVD.
+These estimated RTFs are then connected to the graphs using the KNN algorithm.
+The trained model is used to estimate the robust RTFs.
+Finally, the estimated RTFs are used to estimate the speech signal using the MVDR beamformer.
+The SNR, STOI, ESTOI, and DNSMOS scores for the estimated speech signal are then calculated.

 example of an output:
 ```bash